 Tools — Truth Renew

 LED and ultrasound are still the best anti-agers I have found, so now’s the time to tool up.
 Depending on your schedule, as little as 15 minutes four times a week can make a difference.
 You do have to be dedicated and patient.
 My last couple of weeks has been very busy, and for the first time since I started using my at-home devices, I dropped the ball for 10 days.
 And, boy, can I see a difference.
-I’m back on the wagon now, and you can join me with Truth Renew ($109 in the shop).
+I’m back on the wagon now, and you can join me with Truth Renew ($109).

 60s and up - Get Out the Big Guns